Kyle Higashioka Player Props: Yankees vs. Rays

 Kyle Higashioka At The Plate

-- Higashioka has eight doubles, six home runs and nine walks while batting .229.
+- Higashioka is batting .225 with eight doubles, six home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.